Savings and refunds

 Young or inexperienced drivers – For years, these drivers paid higher premiums due to their increased risk of causing a crash, and, in turn, being sued.
 Enhanced Care removes most legal costs from the system, meaning higher-than-average savings for many young or inexperienced drivers.

 Motorcyclists, seasonal vehicles, or drivers in many rural areas – Those who drive seasonal vehicles like motorcycles and trailers, or who live in more rural areas of B.C., will see lower-than-average dollar savings.
 This is because auto insurance is already less expensive for these individuals.

 Why is third-party liability coverage such a big factor in my savings?

 One of the biggest factors that affect your savings is whether you purchase optional third-party liability coverage, and what limit of coverage you purchase.
-Today, approximately 85 per cent of customers purchase this coverage to cover themselves in the unfortunate scenario they injure someone in a crash or cause someone a financial loss and that person starts a lawsuit against them, claiming compensation for things like pain and suffering and future wage loss.
+Previously, approximately 85 per cent of customers would purchase this coverage to cover themselves in the unfortunate scenario they injure someone in a crash or cause someone a financial loss and that person starts a lawsuit against them, claiming compensation for things like pain and suffering and future wage loss.

 How long will the savings last?

 Enhanced Care makes auto insurance in B.C. more affordable and our aim is to keep it that way.